Sanderson239/react-inbox/README.md

 ### Select All Button State

 Users should not be able to click on toolbar items when no messages are selected

+# Phases of Implementation:
+See the  above stories for the first two phases.

+## Phase 1: Implement the UI without use of state.
+Focus on just the static site.
+The checkboxes, etc should still be clickable, they just won't do anything.

+## Phase 2: Add real interactivity to yout site.
+Add State.
+At this point you will have all the stories implemented, using an in mock json data.

+## Phase 3: Intergare with an external API.
+TBD

+## Phase 4: Add  Routing:
+TBD

+## Phase 5: Add Testing
+TBD